ojiwon-kenobi/ojiwon-kenobi.github.io/about.markdown

 ---

 I'm a software engineer passionate about writing good code.
 I'm also interested in animating and video editing.
-My one goal in life is to never be bored.
+My goal in life is to maximize the number of days I wake up excited to get out of bed.

 Here's my [old website](../obsolete/index.htm), in case you're visiting before I've had a chance to update this one.